jaimegag/tap-zone/customSupplyChain.md

 ### 4. Deploy Workloads that use this supply chain

-Both Workloads have been prepared in this repo:
+We have prepared 2 Workloads in this repo with the right `workload-type` and params to be able to be processed by the new Supply Chain:
 ```bash
 tanzu apps workload create csharp-rest-service-x2 \
   -f ./config/crwa-x2-workload.yaml \